 In the weeks preceding Yom Kippur, we ask for forgiveness from God, as well as each other.

 Historically, God was honored on the day of atonement by focusing and reflecting on relationships with God and others.
-Other traditions known to honor this holy day were: fasting, refraining from work, and time spent in prayer.
+Other traditions known to honor this holy day were fasting, refraining from work, and time spent in prayer.

 The deeper meaning of the fasting, abstained activity, and focused prayer was to get rid of any distractions that take our eyes off the Lord.
 Concluding this time, there was a wonderful feast shared with loved ones.

-How Believers Can Observe Yom Kippur
+Ways Believers Can Remember Yom Kippur through Observances

 “And whenever you stand praying, if you have anything against anyone, forgive him, that your Father in heaven may also forgive you your trespasses.”—Mark 11:25